teslajoy/hnscc-macOS/README.md

 * <a href="http://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-015-2359-6" target="_blank">Bornstein et al. study (2016)</a>
 * <a href="http://cancergenome.nih.gov/abouttcga" target="_blank">TCGA</a>
 * Hadley Wickham <a href="http://hadley.nz/" target="_blank"> Data Science, Data import, and R software engineering libraries</a>

+## Note
+This code was written over a short period of time to complete educational milestones and should not be taken as a computationally automated process/pipeline.
+However, each code segment (between code comments) may be repurposed.
+The publication requires this code to be public.